Difficulty-Controllable Cloze Question Distractor Generation: Methodologies

 To augment distractors for cloze questions, we propose a three-step system designed to 1) generate, 2) filter, and 3) cluster distractors by difficulty.
 Each step is detailed in its respective subsections.
 This augmentation process is illustrated in Figure~\ref{fig:dataset_arch}.

 \paragraph{Two-Way Candidate Generation} In order to generate diverse and high-quality candidates for distractor augmentation, we adopt a two-way approach that integrates two distinct methods.
-First, we utilize a \textit{distractor generator}, which is a language model fine-tuned on the distractors present in the original dataset.
+First, we use a \textit{distractor generator}, which is a language model fine-tuned on the distractors present in the original dataset.
 Yet, as this generator is specifically trained to replicate the characteristics of ground-truth distractors, its output is constrained by the semantic and difficulty distribution of the training data, which limits the generator's ability to produce diverse distractors for novel contexts or difficulty levels.
 Therefore, to address this limitation, we propose an information-restriction generation technique.
 This method re-purposes an \textit{answer generator}, which was originally trained to generate correct answers, by strategically deleting its available information to produce distractors.
 This approach is built on two established findings; distractors deviate from the correct answer by contradicting specific parts of the passage~\cite{ondov-2024-pedagogically}, and there exists a correlation in reading patterns between humans and transformer-based models~\cite{zou-2023-human, bensemann-2022-eye}.

-Building on this insight, we employ the answer generator in a two-stage process to generate distractors.
-In the first stage, it processes the entire passage and computes attention scores by summing across all layers and heads using the last generated token as a query in order to identify crucial passage words.
+Building on this insight, we repurposed the answer generator in a two-stage process to generate distractors.
+In the first stage, it processes the entire passage and generates the answer autoregressively.
+During this process, attention scores are computed at each generation step by summing across all layers and heads, and then accumulated across all generated answer tokens to derive the final attention scores for identifying crucial passage words.
 In the second stage, the passage is selectively pruned by removing words with the highest attention scores until a predefined deletion ratio is met.
 The pruned passage is then fed back into the answer generator to generate distractors that intentionally conflict with the passage.
 By adjusting the deletion ratio, we control the degree of inconsistency with the passage, thus producing distractors of varying difficulty.
 Pseudo-code for this information restriction is provided in Appendix~\ref{sec:info_delete_code}.